curtislmartin/svercel-ready/README.md

 # Svercel-ready template

-Use this template to build your SvelteKit app and easily deploy it to Vercel.
+Build your SvelteKit app and easily deploy it to Vercel.
+Supports Typescript, Svelte 5, Tailwind CSS and mdsvex.
 Working as of 17/11/2024.

 Install the dependencies: